 Hazardous wastes generated on the SPR are managed in strict compliance with state and EPA hazardous waste programs.
-The EPA has delegated the hazardous waste program to LDEQ in

-Louisiana and MDEQ in Mississippi.
-SPR Texas sites fall under the jurisdiction of the RCT, which has not yet received delegation; therefore, the SPR complies with both EPA and RCT regulations in Texas.
+The EPA has delegated the hazardous waste program to LDEQ in Louisiana and MDEQ in Mississippi.
+SPR Texas sites fall under the jurisdiction of the RRC, which has not yet received delegation; therefore, the SPR complies with both EPA and RRC regulations in Texas.

-Large quantities of hazardous waste are not routinely generated at the SPR and the sites continued to operate as Conditionally Exempt Small Quantity Generators (CESQG) in 2013 with one exception.
-In September of 2013 an episodic generation of hazardous waste occurred at one of the SPR sites, which lead to a change in generator status from CESQG to Small Quantity Generator (SQG) for the remainder of the month.
+Large quantities of hazardous waste are not routinely generated at the SPR and the sites continued to operate as Conditionally Exempt Small Quantity Generators (CESQG) in 2014 with one exception.
+In February of 2014 an episodic generation of hazardous waste occurred at one of the SPR sites, which lead to a change in generator status from CESQG to Small Quantity Generator (SQG) for the remainder of the month.
 Hazardous wastes are not treated, stored, or disposed at SPR sites and therefore, the sites are not RCRA-permitted treatment, storage, and disposal (TSD) facilities.
 Each site has an EPA generator number that is used to track the manifesting of hazardous waste for off-site treatment or disposal.
 None of the SPR sites are identified on the National Priority Listing (NPL) under Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).

 SPR non-hazardous wastes associated with underground hydrocarbon storage activities are regulated under the corresponding state programs for managing drilling fluids, produced waters, and other wastes related to the exploration, development, production or storage of crude oil or natural gas.
 These wastes are referred to as Exploration and Production (E&P) wastes.
 Hazardous E&P wastes are exempted from RCRA, but Congress did not include the underground storage of hydrocarbons in the scope of the E&P criteria.
 Under LA and TX regulations, underground storage of hydrocarbons is included in the E&P scope.
 In order to remain in compliance with federal law, the SPR does not dispose of hazardous waste under the "E&P" exemption rules.
 The SPR characterizes all E&P waste streams to determine if they exhibit hazardous characteristics, and any that do are managed and disposed as hazardous waste.
 The SPR disposes of non-hazardous wastes generated by the E&P process at state approved E&P disposal facilities.
-During CY 2013, 33 percent of non-hazardous E&P wastes (1,219,184 lbs.) generated on the SPR was recycled.
-This is a reduction from the amount recycled last year.
-The cleaning of a crude oil tank resulted in a large quantity (1,684,420 lbs) of crude oil contaminated wash water that could not be recycled.
-73% of non-hazardous wastes, such as office wastes were recycled and, are managed in accordance with state solid waste programs.
-Hazardous waste that was generated during CY 2013 (656.2 lbs.) consisted primarily of pigging waste from pipeline clean out.

-The SPR achieved the 100% Affirmative Procurement (AP) purchases target for fiscal year 2013.
+The SPR achieved the 100% Affirmative Procurement (AP) purchases target for fiscal year 2014.
 All purchases qualified as recycled products or justified virgin products.
-There were no purchases of virgin products in 2013.
+There were no purchases of virgin products in 2014.
 The DOE and M&O contractor's corporate environmental policies stress the SPR's commitment to waste management and environmental protection (Appendix B).